Spanning Trees and Redistricting: New Methods for Sampling and Validation: Discussion

-The method of ensembles allows us to measure the consequences of a chosen framework and the facts on the ground, but, importantly, it does not commit us to a view that {\em neutral is fair}.
-Rather, it gives us a much-needed means to study the central tendencies of single-member districts.
-Moreover, because Markov chain methods are easily amenable to heuristic optimization methods (hill-climbing, annealing, short bursts, and so on), we can also produce runs that seek to drive various scores and summary statistics up or down.
+The method of ensembles allows us to measure the consequences as the rules of redistricting interact with the political geography of votes, supplying policymakers and courts with a much-needed means to study the central tendencies of districting.\footnote{Moreover, because Markov chain methods are easily amenable to heuristic optimization methods (hill-climbing, annealing, short bursts \cite{shortbursts}, and so on), we can also produce runs that seek to drive various scores and summary statistics up or down.
 Local search methods give a view of the ``elasticity" of districting outcomes by probing how effective it is to guide the exploration process.
-In this way we can start to understand, to the extent that we might have districting goals beyond the simple neutral consequences of the rules, how attainable those goals might be.
+In this way we can start to understand, to the extent that we might have districting goals beyond the simple neutral consequences of the rules, how attainable those goals might be.} But they do not commit us to a view that {\em neutral is fair}.
+For instance, it is widely believed that some kind of urban/rural effect tends to create significant structural partisan advantages for a party with a more rural base, as we saw with Republicans in Pennsylvania.
+Generally, it is increasingly clear that neutrally drawn single-member plurality districts give systematic underrepresentation to racial and ethnic minority groups as they are currently geographically distributed in the United States \cite{MRL}.
+Reasonable observers can disagree about how to define fair redistricting: is a ``blind" plan necessarily fair?
+Or, to name another alternative, policymakers might prefer plans that tend to favor representation that is proportional to popular preference---and randomized runs can help us understand if that is feasible within a given framework of rules.\footnote{See, for instance, \cite{DS-prop}.}